postcss/postcss/docs/syntax.md

 and many methods to detect raw properties (if node was built manually) by other nodes.

-In most cases it will be enouch just to extent this class, like in [SCSS stringifier].
+In most cases it will be enough just to extent this class, like in [SCSS stringifier].

 [default stringifier]: https://github.com/postcss/postcss/blob/master/lib/stringifier.es6